Rev. Dr. Carrie Call, PhD

 Paul Keller was born and raised in the greater Harrisburg area.
 After a very short tenure as a writer for a local magazine and blogger, he spent 14 years in Retail Management at Super Shoes stores before pivoting to church office work in 2018.
-He joins PCC after a stint as Church Administrator for Hummelstown UCC.
+He joined PCC after a stint as Church Administrator for Hummelstown UCC.

 Paul is life-long active church member, serving in lay leadership roles since his teens.
 He has been a member of Metropolitan Community Church of the Spirit in Harrisburg since 2008, and board member at MCCS since 2020.
 Despite no higher theological education, he has lead Bible studies and given sermons there.
-He regularly celebrates communion, sings in the choir and co-hosts their monthly Drag Bingo fundraisers.
+He also regularly celebrates communion, sings in the choir and co-hosts their monthly Drag Bingo fundraisers.

 Paul currently lives with his husband in Lemoyne.
 He is a homeschool graduate of 2002.
 When not at work, Paul enjoys music, reading, podcasts and baking.